-Figure 7 shows how the prototype components interact to start the OpVO creation process:
+Figure 5 shows how the prototype components interact to find out the services to be orchestrated by the workflow:

-- 1. This step follows step 3 of the initial OpVO setup phase: the BVOm invokes the new OpVOm instance to create the OpVO passing references to all created instances. - 2.
-The OpVOm needs to know which OpVO has to be created, then on the basis of the parameter passed by the BVOm retrieves from the GrSDS the XML file describing the OpVO.
-Such description includes two main information: - 2.1.
-A reference to the workflow template that is the core of the OpVO - 2.2.
-The description of services that will be invoked directly (i.e. without passing through the WF engine) - 3.
-The OpVOm extracts the service descriptions and forwards them to the OpVO Broker asking for providing references to available services of the specified type - 3.1.
+- 1. This step follows step 3 of the initial OpVO setup phase: the BVOm invokes the new OpVOm instance to create the OpVO passing references to all created instances - 2.
+The core of the OpVO is the execution of a workflow, then the OpVOm invokes the WM to instantiate the required application. - 2.1.
+WM retrieve the associated WF definition (it includes description of services to be invoked by the WF) - 2.2.
+WF asks the OpVOm for providing the single services to be orchestrated - 3.
+OpVOm forwards the service description to the OpVOBr asking for providing references to available services of the specified type

+- 3.1.
 OpVOBr searches the GrSDS7 to find out service provider potentially able to provide the services - 3.2.
 For each service the OpVOBr gets a list of potential SP and then invokes the related SLA Negotiator service to establish a contract.
 In step 3.2.2 the negotiator checks with the EMS the availability of resource to provide the services with the required quality of service and returns a counter offer - 3.3.
 OpVOBr checks the offer and invokes negotiator to accept or refuse it.
 In step 3.3.1, if the negotiation is successful, the negotiator reserves resources with the EMS to make the service available at the required time and a final contract is established.

-At the end of step 3 a set of parameters to be used in order to invoke the negotiated services are forwarded back to the OpVOm
+At the end of step 3 a set of parameters to invoke the negotiated services are forwarded back to the OpVOm